-ConvNets have been successful in identifying faces, objects and traffic signs apart from powering vision in robots and self driving cars.
+ConvNets have been successful in identifying faces, objects, and traffic signs apart from powering vision in robots and self-driving cars.
 Yann LeCun was named LeNet5 after many previous successful iterations since the year 1988.
-LeNet was one of the very first convolutional neural networks which has pushed forward Deep Learning.
+LeNet was one of the very first convolutional neural networks which have pushed forward Deep Learning.

-In 2012, Alex Krizhevsky used Convolutional neural network in ImageNet competition and ever since then all big companies are running for this.
-CNNs are the most influential innovations in computer vision field. in 1990’s LeNet architecture was used mainly for character recognition tasks such as reading zip codes, digits, etc.
+In 2012, Alex Krizhevsky used a Convolutional neural network in ImageNet competition and ever since then all big companies are running for this.
+CNN’s are the most influential innovations in the computer vision field. in the 1990s LeNet architecture was used mainly for character recognition tasks such as reading zip codes, digits, etc.

 Image Processing – Human vs Computers

-Human behaviour for processing image is very different from machines.
-Humans give label to each image automatically by just looking around and immediately characterise the scene and give each object a label without even consciously noticing.
+Human behaviour for processing images is very different from machines.
+Humans give a label to each image automatically by just looking around and immediately characterise the scene and give each object a label without even consciously noticing.

 For computer recognising objects are slightly complex as they see everything as input and output which come as a class or set of classes.
-This is known as image processing which we will discuss in next section in detail.
-In computers CNN’s do image recognition, image classifications.
-It is very useful in object detection, face recognition and successful in various text classification with word embedding tasks etc.
+This is known as image processing which we will discuss in the next section in detail.
+In computers, CNN’s do image recognition, image classifications.
+It is very useful in object detection, face recognition and success in various text classification with word embedding tasks, etc.

 Inputs and Outputs – How it works

 Our focus in this post will be on image processing only